awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.
 Routing tables route network traffic between subnets and to network gateways\.

-Security Hub recommends that you create a metric filter and alarm for changes to route tables\.
+CIS recommends that you create a metric filter and alarm for changes to route tables\.
 Monitoring these changes helps ensure that all VPC traffic flows through an expected path\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.13 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.